 The AC420 earned a 6 of 10 for battery life with an average lifespan of 30 hours.
 Thirty hours is plenty of time for a long day of monitoring during napping hours and a full night's sleep.
 This level of battery life is probably sufficient for any parent and is far greater than the battery life of the sound monitors of yore.
 However, despite the long battery life, the parent unit only takes AAA batteries as opposed to rechargeable batteries and this hurt its overall score because you'll need to buy new batteries or purchase rechargeable AAAs for an added expense.

 The AC420 earned a 7 of 10 for features.
 The AC420 has sound activation and adjustable mic sensitivity.
 We consider these to be some of the most important features for any sound monitor because it helps ensure a quiet monitor when the baby is sleeping so parents aren't being kept awake by a loud white noise monitor.
 The AC420 also has a temperature sensor that is somewhat accurate with a 63, 63, and 66 readings in a 66-degree room.

 What the monitor doesn't have is the two-way communication talk to baby feature that lots of parents think is mandatory.
 While being able to potentially soothe baby from another room can seem useful and some parents use it frequently, not all parents use it as often as they think and some not at all.

 This Angelcare also has the following features:

-This Angelcare has an average EMF reading of 0.77 V/m at 6 ft from the unit.
-This is the lowest reading in the group, which is pretty impressive.
+This Angelcare has an EMF reading of 0.77 V/m at 6 ft from the unit, which is the lowest reading in the group and is pretty impressive.
 To decrease exposure further, we suggest moving the baby unit as far from the crib as possible.